semgrep/semgrep-docs/docs/semgrep-app/editor.md

 ## Contributing to the open-source Semgrep Registry

 r2c, the maintainers of Semgrep, welcome contributions to the Registry.
 This is achieved by creating a pull request (PR) either on the repository itself or through the Editor.
-Contributions to the Registry can be discovered by anyone through the [Registry front-end](https://semgrep.dev/explore) and Editor.
+Contributions to the Registry can be discovered by anyone through the [Registry](https://semgrep.dev/explore) and Editor.

 Guidelines for faster rule acceptance: